What are HIV and AIDS?

 You can get a referral for an HIV test through your primary care provider, at a walk-in clinic, or by visiting one of the clinics listed in the SmartSexResource clinic finder: https://smartsexresource.com/get-tested/clinic-finder

 You can also access HIV testing directly at certain lab location in B.C.
 For more information, visit GetCheckedOnline: https://getcheckedonline.com

 If your standard laboratory or point-of-care HIV blood test is negative and it has been more than 3 months since you may have been exposed to HIV, then it means that you likely do not have HIV.
 If it has been less than 3 months since you may have been exposed, you may still have HIV, but it is too early for the test to detect the antibodies.
 You will need to have a second test after the 3 months have passed to be sure.

 What if my HIV test is positive?

 Although HIV is a life-long infection, you can still live a healthy and productive life.
-However, getting early and ongoing health care is important.
+However, getting early and ongoing treatment and health care is important.
 Talk to your health care provider about supports, your health care, and about antiretroviral medications.